Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Intermittent block fading channels

 Although simplified, the proposed model captures the essential features of the envisioned mmWave/sub-THz network while allowing us to gain analytical insights for the design of practical systems.
-The main underlying assumptions are listed and motivated below: \begin{itemize} \item We neglect the effect of multi-path propagation and consider only the line-of-sight paths between each transmitter and the receiver, as, e.g., in \cite{tuninetti2016coverage}.
-This is supported by several measurement campaigns, which have shown that in typical propagation environments, reflected multi-path components are often significantly weaker than the line-of-sight component when using directional line-of-sight transmission \cite{molish2022directionally,alper2023uniform,miretti2023little}.
-Therefore, these components can be neglected in the noise limited regime \cite{miretti2023little}. \item We neglect multi-user interference and focus on a single-receiver channel model only.
-This is motivated by similar arguments as above, and by assuming the concurrent scheduling of receivers which are sufficiently separated in the spatial domain \cite{miretti2023little}. \item We model blockages statistically using a somewhat artificial binary Markov chain.
-This is different than the worst-case approach followed, e.g., in \cite{tolli2021blockage}.
-Similar statistical models, which are useful for studying system performance in terms of parameters such as the blockage probability, are investigated, e.g., in \cite{rappaport2017fading}.
-Our binary state model is used for simplicity, and because practical path loss variations induced by blockage events are often so large that the useful signal power becomes negligible in the noise limited regime.
-The assumption of independence between blockage processes \cite{rappaport2019diversity} is reasonable when blockages are caused by events close to the transmitters.
+The main underlying assumptions are listed and motivated below: \begin{itemize}[leftmargin=*] \item We neglect multipath propagation and consider only the line-of-sight paths between each transmitter and the receiver, as, e.g., in \cite{tuninetti2016coverage}.
+This is supported by several measurement campaigns showing that, in typical environments, reflected multipath components are often significantly weaker than the line-of-sight component when using directional line-of-sight transmission \cite{molish2022directionally,alper2023uniform,miretti2023little}.
+Therefore, these components can be neglected in the noise limited regime \cite{miretti2023little}. \item We model blockages statistically, using a somewhat artificial binary Markov chain.
+This is different than the deterministic worst-case approach followed, e.g., in \cite{tolli2021blockage}.
+The channel modeling community has suggested that, although simplified, similar statistical models based on Markov chains can be instrumental for studying the performance of mmWave/sub-THz systems subject to rapid blockages (see, e.g., \cite{rappaport2017fading,rappaport2019NYUSIM}).
+Following a similar approach, our binary state model is motivated by the observation (also confirmed by our realistic simulations in Section~\ref{sec:sim}) that practical path loss variations induced by blockage events are often so large that the useful signal power becomes negligible in the noise-limited regime, effectively leading to an 'on-off' behavior.
+The Markov property is introduced as it leads to a stationary and ergodic random state process, enabling statistical analysis in terms of (first-order) macroscopic parameters such as the blockage probability, which are assumed constant over a sufficiently long period compared to the duration of transmission.
+Note that stationarity and ergodicity are required in nearly every practically useful information-theoretic study on channels with memory.
+For example, we point out that a binary Markov chain is commonly used by the information-theoretic community for developing coding techniques for reliable communication over channels that experience sudden transitions between a `good' and a `bad' state, such as in the well-known Gilbert-Elliot model \cite{mushkin1989gilbert}.
+Moreover, we remark that the assumption of independent blockages across multiple transmitters is reasonable when blockages are caused by events close to the transmitters \cite{rappaport2019diversity}.
 Multi-state models and/or correlated blockages may also be investigated, but such analysis is left for future work. \item We use random phase shifts unkown at the transmitters to model both small-scale channel variations and the lack of phase synchronization at the transmitters, as, e.g., in \cite{tuninetti2016coverage}.
-This is motivated by the well-known challenges in tracking and compensating channel phases and local oscillators drifts at the transmitters. \item We assume perfect time synchronization and delay compensation.
+This is motivated by the known challenges in compensating channel phases and local oscillators drifts at the transmitters. \item We assume perfect time synchronization and delay compensation.
 While this may not be a realistic assumption, later in Section~\ref{sec:time} we show that the insights obtained with our ideal model can be applied also to more realistic systems where the transmitters can only achieve coarse time synchronization and delay compensation. \end{itemize}

 We conclude this section by recalling some useful definitions and properties related to the joint blockage process $\{\vec{\beta}_t\}_{t\in \stdset{Z}}:=\{(\beta_{1,t},\ldots,\beta_{L,t})\}_{t\in \stdset{Z}}$.
 Following known properties of the stationary distribution of binary Markov chains, we define the blockage probability $(\forall l \in \{1,\ldots,L\})$